 Axolotl Care Guide – What Do Axolotls Eat

 Generally, amphibians possess gills and live in the water during their young ages.
-As they grow up and be an adult, they will lose gills and develop lungs, then they will go to land.
+As they grow up and become adults, they will lose gills and develop lungs, then they will go to land.
 However, axolotls are quite special, which is one of the amphibians found in Mexico.
 They will keep external gills and live in the water even in adulthood.
 But axolotls also have lungs.
 In this article, let’s explore further and understand axolotls.

 Axolotls can be found not only in tanks but also in laboratories.
 As axolotls can regrow the missing parts of the body.
 For instance, provided that an axolotl loses a leg, it can regrow one leg.
 Nonetheless, axolotls are classified as endangered species.
 Then, is it easier to keep an axolotl in a tank?
 Exactly, yes!
 The axolotls are hardy and easy to care for and breed.
 So how to care for axolotls in a tank?